alemam242/alemam242/README.md

       <h3>ℹ️ About Me </h3>
       <p>
         <b>
           I'm <a href="https://www.facebook.com/suvo242">Md.
 Al Emam</a>.
-I am a student at Bangladesh University of Business and
+I am a student at the Bangladesh University of Business and
           Technology (BUBT) currently doing my Bachelors in Computer Engineering.
-I am an open source Contributor and an web development addict.</b
+I am an open-source Contributor and a web and app development addict.</b
         >
       </p>